ServiceStack/protoc-api/README.md

 # protoc-api

-HTTP API for generating gRPC clients using protoc
+HTTP API for generating gRPC clients using protoc.